Amarfas/FateGrandFarm/README.md

 Relevant Configurations:
  * Selecting the desired Event in cell A1.
- * For Lotto Events, specifying an Event-wide Drop Rate Bonus in cell E1.
+ * For Lotto Events, specifying an Event-wide Drop Rate Bonus in cell F1.
 If you leave this blank, Materials from Boxes will not be included in the analysis.
- * Specifying a quest-specific Drop Rate Bonus in the corresponding row of column E.
+ * Specifying a quest-specific Drop Rate Bonus in the corresponding row of column F.
  * Determine if you want Box Apple AP 'Buyback' to affect the AP values of the quests.
  * 'Event' and 'Raid Run Caps' for this specific Event.